dmorse/pscf/doc/user-man/compile-make.rst

 =================================

-It is also possible to compile using the unix make utility using a simple Makefile that is located in the pscf/make directory.
+It is also possible to compile using the unix make utility using a simple Makefile that is provided in the make/ directory of the git repository.
 The instructions for using make to compile from source are same on any unix-like operating system, including Max OS X. The main difference among different unix environments is the locations of the required libraries.

 To compile the code in this way, proceed as follows:

-   * Change the working directory (cd) to the pscf/make directory
+   * Change the working directory (cd) to the pscf/git/make directory (i.e., to make/ subdirectory of the directory tree containing the pscf git repository).

    * Make a copy named config.mk of the file config.mk_r, by entering::